miszkur/SelfSupervisedLearning/README.md

 ### SimSiam with symmetric predictor

-Stable version of SimSiam with symmetric predictor (with different learning rate and weight decay for predictor and the rest of the network) can be found on branch
+Stable (not collapsing) version of SimSiam with symmetric predictor (with different learning rate and weight decay for predictor and the rest of the network) can be found on branch
 `simsiam_predictor`.